ABS Function

 Challenge #4

-In cell F4, use IF with ABS to check whether the difference between B4 and C4 is within the limit stored in D4.
+In cell E5, check whether the difference stays within the limit stored in the sheet.

 ABS is narrowly focused, which is part of its value.
 It does one transformation well and combines cleanly with broader functions such as IF, SUMPRODUCT, and conditional formatting rules.
 When the analysis should emphasize magnitude rather than sign, ABS is usually the most direct expression of that intent.